We invite you to our open house interviews Monday-Friday from 10am – 4pm at the following locations:

 TO APPLY: Please e-mail a current resume to hr@queenscp.org

-TITLE: LICENSED SOCIAL WORKER
+TITLE: LICENSED CLINICAL SOCIAL WORKER (LCSW) – In Person

 PROGRAM: ARTICLE 16 CLINIC

-- Provide individual and/or family counseling services to those individuals
+- Deliver individual and/or family counseling services

 - Master’s Degree in Social Work (MSW) from an accredited institution